-In Nicole’s first book project, stemming from her doctoral dissertation, she focuses on the independent effects of nativity and legal status in the labor market.
+In another paper in Social Forces, which she is currently expanding into a book, Nicole focuses on the independent effects of nativity and legal status in the labor market.
 Specifically, she uses a correspondence audit study, a national survey experiment of employers, and in-depth interviews to test whether and why college-educated Latino males’ nativity and legal status affect their employment opportunities.
-This work has been supported by the National Science Foundation, and a working paper from the project can be found at SocArXiv.

 In Nicole’s latest Op-Ed, she summarizes part of this work for the Chicago Tribune.